Cyprus company formation

 Each Cyprus company’s articles of association must provide the following:

-• The activities of the company cannot be illegal.
+- The activities of the company cannot be illegal.
 A company has the right and authority to perform only those operations covered by the powers conferred on it by its articles.
-We recommend drafting the articles broadly and adding additional activities to engage in additional business activities if required freely.
+We recommend drafting the articles broadly and adding additional activities to engage in additional business activities if required.

-• The company has a separate legal personality, which means that its members/shareholders have no personal responsibility in case of any issues the company might face.
+- The company has a separate legal personality, meaning its members/shareholders are not personally responsible for any issues it might face.

-• It must indicate the amount of share capital with which the company intends to subscribe and its division into shares of a specified amount.
+- It must indicate the amount of share capital the company intends to subscribe to and its division into shares of a specified amount.
 The usual share capital used is 1000 ordinary shares of 1 euro nominal share value.

 Memorandum

-The Memorandum of a Cyprus company is the document that sets the rules that regulate the company’s operations.
-Together with the articles, they bind the company and its members and are essentially an agreement of each company member to comply with these two documents’ provisions.
+The Memorandum of a Cyprus company sets the rules regulating its operations.
+Together with the articles, it binds the company and its members and is essentially an agreement of each member to comply with the provisions of these two documents.

 A statutory declaration by a Lawyer (form HE1)

-The form HE1 is an affidavit from the lawyer who confirms that he has prepared all the company documents according to Cyprus company law’s provisions.
+The form HE1 is an affidavit from the lawyer confirming that he has prepared all the company documents according to the provisions of the Cyprus company law.

 Form HE2 – Company’s Registered office

 The form HE2 provides the company’s registered office address.
-Every Cyprus company must maintain a registered address in Cyprus.
-This can be optionally offered as a service by the lawyer.
+Every Cyprus company must maintain a registered address.
+The lawyer can optionally offer this service.
 At this address, all notifications to the company can be officially served.

 Form HE3 – Company Director and Secretary